Bronchitis refers to inflammation of large airways (i.e. bronchi). This may be acute or chronic and can be precipitated by a variety of conditions.

 adult chest radiograph in the exam setting

-P: projection, PA or AP? left lateral or right lateral?
+P: projection, PA (Posterior-Anterior) or AP (Anterior-Posterior)? left lateral or right lateral?

 O: orientation, determine left and right of the chest x-ray